micmejia/bible-dump/AMPC/Titus/Titus 2.md

-So that they will wisely train the young women to be [^a]sane and sober of mind (temperate, disciplined) and to love their husbands and their children,
+So that they will wisely train the young women to be sane and sober of mind (temperate, disciplined) and to love their husbands and their children,